 Knowing the cost of E. Coli contamination, and how it happens, the question arises: how can food processing companies better prevent E. coli contamination?

-While proper sanitation of equipment, handling of product, and purchasing equipment designed to meet AMI sanitary design requirements is a start, many companies are taking an extra step in the fight to prevent E. coli.
+While proper sanitation of equipment, handling of the product, and purchasing equipment designed to meet AMI sanitary design requirements is a start, many companies are taking an extra step in the fight to prevent E. coli.

 A New Requirement